Canop/miaou.mountyhall/README.md

 miaou.moutyhall
 ===============

-A plugin for miaou, dedicated to the MountyHall French game.
+A plugin for miaou, dedicated to the MountyHall game.

+As the language of the game and its community is the French, all documentation of this plugin will be in French.

 Fonctions
 =========